kontena/docs/advanced/install-master/docker-compose.md

 ## Updating Kontena Platform Master

-Kontena Platform Master & Agent can be updated just by changing image tag and restarting services.
-Kontena Platform Master and Agent versions must match at least on `major.minor` versions, although it's recommended to keep versions exactly in sync.
+Kontena Platform Master & Agent can be updated just by changing the image tag and restarting services.
+The Kontena Platform Master and Agent versions must match at least on `major.minor` versions, although it's recommended to keep versions exactly in sync.